Mayrhofen ski weekends overview

-Mayrhofen is nestled in the centre of the Zillertal Valley.
-Essentially one giant resort spread throughout the area and all on the one lift pass including the open-all-year Hintertux glacier.
-It doesn’t get more snow sure than that.
+Mayrhofen ski weekends provide the perfect escape the heart of the Zillertal Valley.
+Essentially, Mayrhofen is part of one giant resort spread throughout the area and all on one lift pass, including the open-all-year Hintertux glacier.
+Ski weekends in Mayrhofen are a truly excellent snow sure option.

 The resort is based around one central street packed full of cafes, restaurants, bars and shops.
 It’s a real mix here with boarders, skiers, young and old all just having a good time.
 Ski access is via a gondola at the top of town (Penkenbahn) and you get this back down to town at the end of the day, don’t worry it’s super quick so there’s never a big queue.
 The other option is the Ahorn slightly further uptown and you can actually ski back to the resort from here.

 Mayrhofen has 134km of pistes mostly between 1,650m and 2,500m giving a long and reliably snowy season.
 So high altitude skiing and lively après and a short airport transfer combine to create one very sought after resort.